 “Then it’s all set.
 Attorney General Landesberg, are you satisfied with these arrangements?”

 “Yes, Special Agent Hendon.
 Please provide Jane Doe 413 with appropriate FBI contractor credentials and an FBI satellite phone.
-On my end, we will be getting a secret wiretap order from the DC Federal Court, allowing us to surveil any of the computers at that mob programming shop.
+On my end, we will get a secret wiretap order from the DC Federal Court, allowing us to surveil any of the computers at that mob programming shop.

-Counselor Merrick, I will be directing the US Marshalls to protect your property in Highland Park.
+Counselor Merrick, I will direct the US Marshalls to protect your property in Highland Park.
 I will also provide funding to pay your expenses with that private security firm you’ve been using.

 Superintendent Green, we’ve known each other for decades.
 As a favor, I’d like you to assign Officer Merrick to protect Jane Doe 413 as his top priority, in addition to his other duties.”

-“Consider it already done, my friend,” was Green’s response.
+“Consider it already done, my friend.”

 “All right, everybody, let’s get to work!”
 With that, the meeting concluded.

 Carolina, still very much in control, started barking orders.
-She sent a female Agent to the physical training stockroom to get standard-issue FBI sweatpants and a blue T-shirt for Jane to wear.
-Jane provided a list of her three addresses and the location of the emergency keys.
+She sent a female Agent to the physical training stockroom to get standard-issue FBI sweatpants and a blue T-shirt for Jane.
+Jane provided a list of her two addresses and the location of the emergency keys.
 Natalie Rumsfort, contacted at work, agreed to set up a meeting time to enter the safe house with her lawyer.

 After an hour of discussions, document signing, and so forth, it was time to get Jane out of the FBI Building.
 A protective phalanx of eight agents, four on each side of Jane, marched her through the building, followed by the Merricks.
 Several of the FBI Agents carried M6 Carbine Rifles.
-Many of the building’s employees, in FBI Blue, lined the walls of the hallway and applauded as Jane walked by.
+Many of the building’s employees, in FBI Blue, lined the hallway walls and applauded as Jane walked by.

 After traversing the tunnel to the adjacent parking building, the group walked straight for the Merrick, Dawson, and Brant’s Sikorski S-98 Executive Helicopter at the back end of the roof.
-The blades were not spinning, but the company pilot stood at the door of the aircraft.
+The blades were not spinning, but the company pilot stood at the aircraft's door.
 The group let Jane board first.
 The pilot held out his hand to assist her onto the flight deck.

 “Hi, Miss Angel.
 I’m Barney, the law firm’s pilot.
-Welcome aboard, pick any seat you like.”
+Welcome aboard.
+Pick any seat you like.”

-The Sikorsky seats ten in this configuration, so in addition to the Merricks and Jane, Special Agents Hendon and Hanko, Chicago Policeman DiMarco, and four FBI Agents carrying M-6 Carbines all took their seats.
-John Merrick ensured everybody fastened their belts and their noise-canceling headphones in place.
+The Sikorsky seats ten in this configuration, so in addition to the Merricks and Jane, Special Agents Hendon and Hanko, Chicago Police Commander DiMarco, and four FBI Agents carrying M-6 Carbines all took their seats.
+John Merrick ensured everybody fastened their belts and fitted their noise-canceling headphones.

 Jane smiled even more as the chopper’s blades started spinning.
 The helicopter lifted off smoothly, flying east over the Northerly Island marinas.
-Once over Lake Michigan, they headed north towards Highland Park.
-Mac pointed to the family home as Barney maneuvered the craft towards the concrete landing pad.
+Once over Lake Michigan, they headed north toward Highland Park.
+Mac pointed to the family home as Barney maneuvered the craft toward the concrete landing pad.
 The blades stopped spinning.
 As Jane unbuckled herself, John Merrick put his hand on her shoulder.

 “Jane, you’re home!”